 Regional Variations

-Global Challenge: 80% of respondents cited the higher upfront costs of green building materials as a significant barrier to adoption.
+Global Challenge: 80% of respondents cited the higher upfront costs of green building materials as a significant barrier to the adoption of green building practices.

 Regional Insights